sujaan00/floppy-fish/README.md

 # 🐟 Floppy Fish
-Floppy Fish is a fun and spinoff of a side-scrolling arcade game, the classic "Flappy Bird."
+Floppy Fish is a fun spinoff of a side-scrolling arcade game, the classic "Flappy Bird."
 You control a floppy little fish trying to navigate through endless underwater pipes without crashing.
 The objective?
 Simple: survive as long as you can and beat your high score!

 # 🎮 Features
 🐠 Smooth fish movement and fluid underwater mechanics